admin-shell-io/aasx-package-explorer/src/BlazorExplorer/Notes_BlazorExplorer.md

 ## TODO

-* plugins
-* cut-copy does not refresh screen
+* cut-copy does not refresh screen?
-* status line?
+* save repo

 ## Notes